AIHR22/AIhrcolab/supabasetabletenant.md

 user_id	uuid	FK → auth.users(id)
 email	text	user’s email
 name	text	display name
-role	text	app-level role (default user) is_platform_admin	boolean	bypass-all flag for super-admins created_at	timestamp with time zone	when profile was created updated_at	timestamp with time zone	last time profile was updated
+role	text	platform_admin (for client admins with highest level of access basically super admin can access all tenants) or user is_platform_admin	boolean	bypass-all flag for super-admins created_at	timestamp with time zone	when profile was created updated_at	timestamp with time zone	last time profile was updated